dsivasri/VSDSquadron_FM/README.md

   #### <ins> As expected, Blue LED started glowing as below: </ins>

   ![Blue output](https://github.com/user-attachments/assets/f358ed8f-064b-4d53-8ff5-148c7d32b106)
+## My Understandings:
+While doing this task, I learnt how commands like 'make clean', 'make build' and 'sudo make fash' run.
+First when we enter 'make clean' command, the previous code which we have executed will erase from the Memory.
+The 'make build' command will convert the verilog code into series of binaries and creates a netlist.
+The 'sudo make flash' command flashes the data to the external RAM and executes the program.
 ## Challenges Faced and Implemented Solutions:
 - The main challenge which I faced was connecting the Board to the Virtual Machine.
 At last, I solved the problem by installing the Virtual box extension and by reinstalling Virtual Box.